Resolutefemi/hacker_toolkit/README.md

-# 🔥 Ultimate Hacker Toolkit
+# 🔧 htool

-A professional‑grade, all‑in‑one security testing framework written in **Rust**.
+A professional‑grade, all‑in‑one security testing framework and GUI dashboard written in **Rust**.
 Includes modules for vulnerability scanning, stress testing (DoS simulation), credential stuffing, spam/flooding, payload generation, and reporting.

 **⚠️ Legal Disclaimer:** This tool is for **authorised security testing and educational purposes only**.
 Unauthorised use against systems you do not own or have explicit permission to test is illegal.
 Use at your own risk.